 Institutional Learning & Skill Development

 As the PMO standardizes processes and practices, it also acts as a center of excellence for the organization.
-Project Management Offices are tasked with the development of sets of documents and content for consultation and reference.
+Project Management Offices develop sets of documents and content for consultation and reference.
 They will consolidate that documentation into a knowledge base or repository, making sure it is accessible to all in order to support continuous learning and help the company’s workforce grow and adapt to the times.

-This body of shared information and institutional knowledge makes it easier to learn from past mistakes or successes and to put into practice what has been learned, replicating best practices.
+This body of shared information and institutional knowledge makes it easier to learn from past mistakes or successes by replicating best practices.
 It makes it possible to institutionalize learning and the sharing of relevant information across teams and projects.
 A PMO also maintains that information center over time as collective knowledge and experience accrue.

 Besides, PMOs provide support, mentoring, coaching and training services to Project Portfolio Management populations in order to increase, update or hone their skills and improve their ability to deliver.
 They help manage talent, making sure that the organization can depend on qualified project managers and trained support personnel.
 As soft skills are increasingly important in business, the coaching effort moves beyond technical competency to include leadership and collaborative abilities.
 In particular, the PMO will support the development of collaborative delivery techniques and strive to increase communication, interaction and collaboration between geographically or functionally distributed workgroups.